Enrique Krauze: Controversies

-After López Obrador's victory in the 2018 general election, Enrique Krauze was the target of attacks from the government.
-The first was the accusation from Tatiana Clouthier Carrillo, López Obrador’s campaign coordinator, in her book Juntos hicimos historia (Together, we made History) (Penguin Random House, 2019), of a campaign led by business interest groups and intellectuals to avoid López Obrador’s rise to power through social media manipulation, in which Krauze should have been included.
+After López Obrador's victory in the 2018 general election, Enrique Krauze was the target of criticism from some government officials.
+The first was the accusation from Tatiana Clouthier Carrillo, López Obrador's campaign coordinator, in her book Juntos hicimos historia (Together, we made History) (Penguin Random House, 2019), of a campaign led by business interest groups and intellectuals to avoid López Obrador's rise to power through social media manipulation, in which Krauze should have been included.
 The story was told with more detail in the newspaper Eje Central on March 14, 2019, which named the campaign Berlin Operation.
 Krauze denied all allegations in the Reforma newspaper where he demonstrated that he was not in Mexico City at the time the anonymous source (later identified as Ricardo Sevilla) told of a personal encounter with the historian.
 President López Obrador seemed to stop this affair when he expressed:

-Later, in May 2019, the Republic’s Presidential Social Communication Administration published an incomplete list of payments made by the Federal Government between 2013 and 2018 to “media and journalists” (in which, for example, were missing the payments made to broadcasters), which included information on Krauze, Clío, and Letras Libres, to point them out as beneficiaries of less than transparent contributions from previous administrations.
+Later, in May 2019, the Republic's Presidential Social Communication Administration published a partial list of payments made by the Federal Government between 2013 and 2018 to "media and journalists" (in which, for example, were missing the payments made to broadcasters), which included information on Krauze, Clío, and Letras Libres, to point them out as beneficiaries of less than transparent contributions from previous administrations.
 Clío and Letras Libres published clarifications that marked the reason for said payments, the publicity services, and production services made, and the lack of representation of those amounts compared to the total amount the government spent on official publicity.

 On June 4, 2020, the government of the state of Jalisco battled strong protests in the city of Guadalajara.
-The complaint was due to the assassination of Giovanni López in the previous month, after being detained and beaten by the municipal police of Ixtlahuacán de los Membrillos, for allegedly not wearing a facemask during the Covid-19 pandemic lockdown.
+The complaint was due to the assassination of Giovanni López in the previous month, after being detained and beaten by the municipal police of Ixtlahuacán de los Membrillos, for allegedly not wearing a facemask during the COVID-19 pandemic lockdown.
 After separating himself from the crime (arguing that the municipal police was not under his control), governor Enrique Alfaro Ramírez accused president Andrés Manuel López Obrador and his party, Morena, of being behind the protests.
 The next day, Enrique Krauze wrote a tweet defending Alfaro's denouncement of intromission from the federal government in the protests:

-Before that, on June 6, during a tour through Minatitlán, López Obrador expressed, mixing Krauze’s name with 19th Century conservative writer, historian and politician, Lucas Alamán:
+Before that, on June 6, during a tour through Minatitlán, López Obrador expressed, mixing Krauze's name with 19th Century conservative writer, historian and politician, Lucas Alamán: